UWARG/docs/docs/picpilot/introduction.md

 ## Schematics and Board Design

 The following schematic was last used at the time of the writing this document.
 The following schematic was last updated in 2011.
-You can check out the board schematics [here](https://drive.google.com/file/d/0BySpWXvmBM4JTTBIQmR0bXVOd1k/edit?usp=sharing).
-They may also be available within the Github repository.
+You can check out the board schematics [on GrabCAD](https://workbench.grabcad.com/workbench/projects/gcMS11AcdVnQvS14KhtlL2Ihf33rdxOGKYGdbkc53rDmB_#/folder/1932453).
 You will require [Diptrace](http://diptrace.com/download-diptrace/) in order to view the files.
 You can use the free version or use WARG's "Pro" license.

 ![Board Schematic](http://i.imgur.com/V1Oe8YG.png)